 There will be a week long excursion starting in Toledo and through Granada, Sevilla, and Ubeda.
 There will be weekend excursions to Madrid and Portugal, and a 3-day excursion to Barcelona.
 You will travel through Spain in private coach and stay at hotels provided by the travel agency.
-Breakfast is included; however lunch and dinner are not.
+Breakfast is included, however lunch and dinner are not.
 Students will be given time to explore the cities on their own.

 Accommodations and Meals

 Students will be housed in Aula Magna Residence in Salamanca.
 Students will reside (double occupancy) and dine at Aula Magna.
 While traveling through Spain students will stay at hotels provided by the travel agency.
-All three meals (breakfast, lunch and dinner) will be provided by Aula Magna residency.
-For weekend and three-day excursion, students will be responsible for lunch and dinner.
+All 3 meals (breakfast,lunch and dinner) will be provided by Aula Magna residency.
+For weekend and 3-day excursions, students will be responsible for lunch and dinner.
 Hotels will provide breakfast.

-- Financial aid is available for Study Abroad programs.
-For more information on how to apply for financial aid, visit the Office of Financial Aid website at: https://studentaid.rutgers.edu/abroad.aspx.
+Financial aid is available for Study Abroad programs.
+For more information on how to apply for financial aid, please visit the Office of Financial Aid website at: https://studentaid.rutgers.edu/abroad.aspx.

 Study Abroad: Latin America